Glutexo/onigumo/README.md

 ### Downloader ###

-The Downloader fetches and saves the content and metadata from the unprocessed URL addresses.
+The Downloader fetches and saves the contents and metadata from the unprocessed URL addresses.

 The Downloader’s job is to: